NUWCDIVNPT/stig-manager/docs/user-guide/roles-and-access.rst

 .. _roles-and-access:

-Collection Grants, Roles, Access, and User Groups
+Collection Grants, Roles, and Access Control
 ####################################################

-STIG Manager uses a Role-Based Access Control (RBAC) system to manage access to Collections.
-This system allows the Collection Owner or Manager to Grant Users a Role in their Collection, and then create an Access Control List (ACL) for each Grant.
+STIG Manager implements a Role-Based Access Control (RBAC) system to manage access to Collections.
+This system allows the Collection Owner or Manager to Grant Users a Role in their Collection, and optionally create an Access Control List (ACL) for each Grant.

 .. note::

-  The Collection Roles and Access are distinct from the overall Application Privileges, which are managed by the configured OIDC Provider.
-Collection Grants, Roles, and Access are specific to each Collection and its contents.
+  Collection Grants are specific to each Collection and its contents.
+They are distinct from :ref:`User Privileges<user-roles-privs>`, which allow Application-wide management functions and Collection creation.
+User Privileges are managed through the configured OIDC Provider.

 Grants
 --------------------------------------------------------

 A Grant is a record of a User or User Group being given a Role in a Collection.
-A User or Group can have Grants in multiple Collections, with different Roles in each Collection.
+A User or Group can be given Grants in multiple Collections, with different Roles in each Collection.
 Users with the Owner or Manage Role can create, modify, and remove Grants to the Collection.

 Grants are composed of the following elements: